 A bank may also acquire real estate in satisfaction of debts previously contracted, which is covered in the "Other Real Estate Owned" booklet of the Comptroller's Handbook.

 An unexercised option to purchase banking premises or stock in a corporation holding banking premises is not an investment in banking premises.
-If the bank seeks to exercise such an option, it must comply with the requirements of 12 CFR 5.37(d) regarding an application for approval.
+If the bank seeks to exercise

+Ibid.